mcneel/developer.rhino3d.com/content/en/guides/cpp/installing-tools-windows/index.md

 +++

-By the end of this guide, you should have all the tools installed necessary for authoring, building, and debugging C/C++ plug-ins using the Rhino C/C++ SDK on Windows.
+By the end of this guide, you should have all the tools installed necessary for authoring, building, and debugging C/C++ plugins using the Rhino C/C++ SDK on Windows.

 ## Prerequisites